 Of course, with so many places to see during your time as a cruise ship medic, it can be tough deciding which places to visit.
 So, here are just a few of the best places to visit during your time in Australia and New Zealand.

 Often described as Australia’s most beautiful city, Sydney offers a fine blend of modern architecture and stunning natural splendour.
-Throw in its rich and diverse heritage and an eclectic mix of fine eateries and it’s clear to see why Sydney attracts more that 14 million tourists every year.
+Throw in its rich and diverse heritage and an eclectic mix of fine eateries and it’s clear to see why Sydney attracts more than 14 million tourists every year.

 The magnificent Sydney Opera House dominates the harbour front.
 As arguably the country’s most famous landmark, this multi-venue performing arts centre certainly draws in the crowds who come to marvel one of the 20th century’s most iconic buildings.

-During your time around the harbour, why not scale the heights of Sydney Harbour Bridge, the world’s sixth longest spanning-arch bridge.
+During your time around the harbour, why not scale the heights of Sydney Harbour Bridge, the world’s sixth-longest spanning-arch bridge.
 Standing at a height of 134 metres (440 feet), the bridge is an ideal place to gain spectacular views of the harbour and enjoy a bracing coastal breeze.

 Away from the Harbour, Sydney is also a haven for nature lovers.
 Taronga Zoo and Sea Life Sydney Aquarium are ideal year-round destinations if want to catch a glimpse of Australia’s indigenous species, while the city park and beach areas are excellent places to stroll and unwind.